pinecone-io/pinecone-ts-client/release/2026-07-test-coverage.md

 # 2026-07 release test coverage audit

-Audited on 2026-09-09 against `main` at `c96f48b`, including backup/restore PR #136, plus five pagination/schema rejection tests in [PR #150](https://github.com/pinecone-io/pinecone-ts-client-internal/pull/150) at `72169ed`.
+Audited on 2026-09-09 against `main` at `c96f48b`, including backup/restore PR #136, plus the additional document/search/wire tests in [PR #150](https://github.com/pinecone-io/pinecone-ts-client-internal/pull/150) at `1fd7d29`.
 This is a source audit of executable assertions, not a claim that every release acceptance criterion passed live.
 The historical descriptions in #40, #35, and #21 predate much of the coverage now present.
 Python-parity tickets are outside this audit.

 ## Documents and namespaces (#40)